 The Federal Trade Commission’s Children’s Online Privacy Protection Act (“COPPA”) requires us to inform parents about how we collect, use, and disclose Personal Information from children under 13 years of age.

 What kind of “Personal Information” is covered by COPPA?

-Under COPPA, “Personal Information” is defined as individually identifiable information, for example, full name (first and last); a home or other physical address including street name and city or town; online contact information such as an email address or screen name; a telephone number; a Social Security number; a photograph, video or audio file containing a child’s image or voice; or persistent identifiers such as customer or processor serial numbers held in a cookie, where the identifier is associated with individually identifiable information.
+Under COPPA, “Personal Information” is defined as individually identifiable information, for example, full name (first and last); a home or other physical address including street name and city or town; online contact information such as an email address or screen name; a phone number; a Social Security number; a photograph, video or audio file containing a child’s image or voice; or persistent identifiers such as customer or processor serial numbers held in a cookie, where the identifier is associated with individually identifiable information.

 What information does OverDrive collect?

-OverDrive may also collect information about a child’s online activity, digital content selections, reviews and ratings, as well as Internet Protocol addresses, device types, unique device data, such as device identifiers, and operating systems.
+OverDrive may also collect non-personally identifiable information about a child’s online activity, digital content selections, reviews and ratings, as well as Internet Protocol addresses, device types, unique device data, such as device identifiers, and operating systems.